nathanshelly/.files/setup/symlink.md

 - nested symlinks? like currently created for gpakosz/.tmux?
 - allow symlinking inner directory of outer created directory?
 Any use case?
-- allow truly arbitrary paths? not just off of `~`? would require sudo
+- allow truly arbitrary paths? not just off of `~`? could require sudo
+- allow environment variables in paths?